kubernetes/community/sig-scalability/charter.md

   [performance/scalability SLOs] regression (identified by the set of release blocking scalability/performance tests).
 The offending PR should only be merged again after proving to pass  tests at scale.
-- In the even of a performance regression, we can block all PRs from being merged into the relevant repos until the cause of the regression is identified and mitigated.
+- In the event of a performance regression, we can block all PRs from being merged into the relevant repos until the cause of the regression is identified and mitigated.
   The “Rules of engagement” of pausing merge-queue and rationale for necessity of its introduce are explained in [a separate doc](./block_merges.md).
 - We require significant changes (in terms of impact, such as: update of etcd,